congzhou09/webpack-base-project/package/README.md

 ```
 /*
 * 1.Configurations will be merged by "webpack-merge".
-* 2.The "brickBase" field corresponds to configurations in "build/config.js" file of "webpack-base-project".
+* 2.The "brickBase" field corresponds to configurations in "build/config.js" file of "webpack-vue-project".
 */

 module.exports = {